clunion/shardoverse/README.md

 * integration testing (when beginning network stuff)

 # GitHub Continuous Integration with Rust
-This is not needed to build Shardoverse locally, only describes what is done to get the build CI running on GitHub.
+This is not needed to build Shardoverse locally, only describes what is done here to get the build CI running with GitHub.
-* follows the templates provided by and described on [`trust`](https://github.com/japaric/trust)
+* follow the templates provided by and described on [`trust`](https://github.com/japaric/trust)
-* requires accounts at [`Travis CI`](https://travis-ci.org/) and [`AppVeyor`](https://www.appveyor.com/), both free for open source projects.
+* this requires accounts at [`Travis CI`](https://travis-ci.org/) and [`AppVeyor`](https://www.appveyor.com/), for both free accounts for open source projects are available.

 # License(s)